phpbb/documentation/development/development/phpstorm.rst

 * phpBB uses fully qualified namespaces, so you can turn off this inspection warning **PHP > Code Style > Unnecessary fully qualified name**.
 * You may enable additional JavaScript inspections.
 Under **JavaScript > Code quality tools**, you can enable JSCS, JSHint, JSlint and/or ESLint.

+.. note:: phpBB comes with configuration files for JSHint and JSCS.
+With these inspections enabled, you can use the configuration files provided by phpBB instead of PhpStorm's default settings.
+To do so, you should point PhpStorm to the custom configuration files under **Language & Frameworks > JavaScript > Code Quality Tools**.
+Point JSHint to `.jshintrc` and point JSCS to `.jscsrc`.

 .. note:: phpBB uses jQuery.
 The Javascript inspections need to be made aware of jQuery to avoid any false warnings/errors.
 To do this, simply go to **Languages & Frameworks > JavaScript > Libraries** and enable jQuery.
 If jQuery is not in the list, you can use the Download button to download a copy of jQuery to PhpStorm.

 .. seealso:: For your convenience we have provided an XML export of the above code inspection settings for phpBB (see`phpBB Inspection Profile`_).
 You can import these settings into your project and all the above inspection settings will be configured for you.